Perspectives from an AST term in mental health

 According to Peter, the first thing to do when helping a patient that has attempted suicide is to be kind, and the next is to show genuine interest.

 “People have dreadful things happening in their lives we have likely never experienced.
 I have no idea what it’s like to be addicted to ice; to have made terrible decisions while under the influence of alcohol; to be an abuse victim; to be homeless; or to have voices either inside or outside my head telling me to do horrible things.
-What I find helps is to be genuinely curious and ask patients to describe their internal experience, while reassuring them that they’re not a bad person,” he says.
+What I found helped was to be genuinely curious and ask patients to describe their internal experience, while reassuring them that they’re not a bad person,” he says.

 Looking after your mental wellbeing